Kevin McCloud’s favourite Grand Designs

 7. Isle of Wight House (Series 10, 2010)

-The owners of the Isle of Wight House transformed a 1970s bungalow on a budget of £200,000.
-The bungalow was clad in burnt larch on the outside and filled with Modernist art inside.
-In the process, the owners quadrupled the footprint of the property, extending it at both ends and including a private living space for their daughter in the centre.
+The owners of the Grand Designs Isle of Wight House transformed a 1970s bungalow on a budget of £200,000.
+The seventies bungalow was clad in burnt larch on the outside and filled with Modernist art inside.
+In the process, the owners quadrupled the footprint of the property – adding 214 sqm to the existing 84 sqm footprint.
+They extended it at both ends and included a private living space for their daughter in the centre.

 Kevin McCloud says: ‘It’s one of the great illusions of architecture, pulled off with utter bravado.’